July 28, 2025

 Perhaps most concerning is TEA's ability to form nitrosamines when it interacts with certain preservatives commonly found in beauty products.
 Nitrosamines are potent carcinogens, meaning your innocent-looking moisturizer could be creating cancer-causing compounds right on your skin.

 The beauty industry operates with minimal oversight compared to food and pharmaceutical sectors.
-Companies aren't required to prove safety before launching products, and they can use terms like "natural" or "gentle" without strict definitions.
+Companies aren't required to prove the safety of their products before launching them, and they can use terms like "natural" or "gentle" without providing strict definitions.

 Many consumers feel overwhelmed by long ingredient lists filled with scientific names.
 However, learning to identify key harmful chemicals in skincare empowers you to make choices aligned with your health values.
 TEA is just one example—once you understand what to look for, ingredient scanning becomes second nature.